software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ### `business_logic`

 This directory contains standalone cairo1 methods that can be imported and used in the contract definition.
-We recommend writing business logic in this directory for ease of writing unit tests.
+We recommend writing business logic in this directory to simplify writing unit tests.

 ### `contracts.cairo` and `business_logic.cairo`